 Managing References

-Collecting your citations is an important step in any review.
+Collecting your citations and de-duplicating is an important step in any review.
 Software and web-based tools assist with this process.
-All of the following tools have features to help with both formatting your in-text citations and your bibliography.
+The following tools have features to help with both formatting your in-text citations and your bibliography.

 Want help comparing these tools?
 See our Citation Managers guide.